JasonKeyser/Procore-API-App/README.md

 (This process can be a little confusing.
 I found helpful videos in the Procore API module within the Procore Certifications section of my company's website.
 The documentation about the API in the Procore Developer Portal was also useful).

-Once you have obtained credentials, you can use these scripts to authenticate with your companies site using OAUTH2 protocal and make a variety of calls to useful API endpoints.
+Once you have obtained credentials, you can use these scripts to authenticate with your company's site using OAUTH2 protocal and make a variety of calls to useful API endpoints.

 You can create a sandbox app to test and understand how making calls will work.
 Note, in order to create